 9.2.
-All non-topic-based proposed efforts must be coordinated with the relevant technical point of contact (POC) for each Thrust Area prior to submission of a white paper; e-mail addresses for the DTRA technical POCs for Thrust Areas 1-6 are provided below.
+All non-topic-based and some topic-based proposed efforts must be coordinated with the relevant technical point of contact (POC) for each Thrust Area prior to submission of a white paper; e-mail addresses for the DTRA technical POCs for Thrust Areas 1-7 are provided below.